-- Lift up the rear of flywheel cover and pull it forward to remove it. - 4.
 Prepare the engine for starting.
-For further information, see page 25.
+For further information, see page 21.
 Be sure the engine is in neutral and that the engine stop switch lanyard lock plate is attached to the engine stop switch.
-The main switch must be "ON" (on).
+The main switch must be ON (on), if equipped.

-- Insert the knotted end of the emergency starter rope into the notch in the flywheel rotor and wind the rope around the flywheel clockwise. - 6.
-Pull the rope slowly until resistance is felt. - 7.
-Remove the rope from the flywheel temporarily. - Rewind the rope around the flywheel approximately 3/4 of a turn clockwise. - Give a strong pull straight out to crank and start the engine.
+- Insert the knotted end of the emergency starter rope into the notch in the flywheel rotor and wind the rope several turns around the flywheel clockwise. - Pull the rope slowly until resistance is felt. - Give a strong pull straight out to crank and start the engine.
 Repeat if necessary.